monk-io/docs/_mkdocs/docs/guides/troubleshooting.md

 ping templates-stack-redis-redis
 ```

 If the ping works correctly then it might be problem with your service.
 If on the other hand the host is not reachable when pinging it might be problem related to some `alpine` versions.
 It can be mitigated by adding `.monk` at the end of the host.
 For example `templates-stack-redis-redis.monk`.
-After that you can verify that host is working by loading template again and updating your runnable.
-In `monk` templates the `.monk` suffix can be added using `arrowscript`:
+After that you can verify that host is working by loading the Kit again and updating your runnable.
+In `monk` Kits the `.monk` suffix can be added using `arrowscript`:

 ```clojure
 <- get-hostname("stack/redis", "redis") ".monk" concat